 Pooka's bark gave her away and Dimitri stopped, his momentum briefly causing him to lose his balance.
 He chose not to focus on the fact that the relief replacing his momentary panic was so strong it made him lightheaded.

 "Anya?"
-He squinted hard, willing his pupils to dialate further; he could make out a faint, slim silouhette, but nothing more.
+He squinted hard, willing his pupils to dilate further; he could make out a faint, slim silhouette, but nothing more.

 "What?"
 If anything, she sounded perturbed, like he was interrupting something important.
 She stood close by, but not close enough for Dimitri to reach out and touch her.
 Not that he wanted to.

 Dimitri bristled.
 "What do you mean, 'what'?
 What the hell are you doing?
 I practically had to run a mile just to catch up to you."